-The mission of the Department of Campus Inclusion and Community is to work collaboratively with the university community to cultivate an inclusive learning environment through the intentional engagement with difference.
+The mission of the Department of Campus Inclusion and Community is to work collaboratively with the university community to cultivate inclusive learning environments through the intentional engagement with difference across and within various identities.

 We pursue our mission by providing opportunities for dialogue, leadership development, cultural competency education, social justice training, and advocacy.